Handle errors gracefully

 3. Select **Save**.
 Now, when this workflow errors, the related error workflow runs.

-## Error data <a href="#error-data" id="error-data"></a>
+## What data does an error workflow receive? <a href="#error-data" id="error-data"></a>

 The default error data received by the Error Trigger is: